 When it comes to store openings and remodels, retailers often struggle with making sure fixtures, furniture, and equipment (FF&E) arrive on time.
 On top of that, they can also spend way too much on both their FF&E purchases and the associated transportation costs.

 Fortunately, inventory consolidation is a proven solution—but how does it work?
+View our video before reading more below.

 In this post, we’ll delve into the step-by-step process of consolidation, a strategy for handling FF&E that’s helping retailers overcome rising costs, vendor delays, supply chain problems, and delivery snafus.